-Elementary Algebra by Harold R. Jacobs is an atypical algebra text that has been around for almost forty years in essentially the same edition.
+Elementary Algebra by Harold R. Jacobs is an atypical algebra text that has been around for almost forty years in essentially the same edition because it has been so popular.
 It was just republished in 2016 by Master Books, and some minor changes were made to the course which I will describe later.

-In addition to stories and practical applications, Jacobs uses the rectangle-building concept throughout the text to demonstrate how concepts work.
+In addition to stories and practical applications, Jacobs uses the rectangle-building (or area-model) concept throughout the text to demonstrate how concepts work.
 This is the same rectangle building idea used by Math-U-See and some other manipulative systems.
-While Jacobs’ book shows pictures and doesn’t require use of manipulatives, students can still use them if they are helpful.
-I think most students really benefit from this approach when they are learning to multiply and factor polynomials.
+While Jacobs’ book shows pictures, not requiring the use of manipulatives, students can still use manipulatives if they are helpful.
+I think most students should really benefit from this approach when they are learning to multiply and factor polynomials.
 (This last feature makes this text a particularly good one to use after Math-U-See’s Pre-Algebra level.
-If you don’t already have manipulatives, you might want to check out the Algebra Tiles from Nasco.
+If you don’t already have manipulatives, you might want to check out the Algebra Tiles from Nasco.)

 The hardcover textbook is divided into seventeen chapters, with each chapter subdivided into a number of lessons.
 Students should be able to read through the instructional material and examples on their own, working independently most of the time.
-Students who benefit from a teacher's presentation might want to get the optional DVD Instruction set.
+If your student benefits from a teacher's presentation, you might want to get the optional DVD Instruction set.
 These six DVDs have about six hours of lesson presentation by Dr. Callahan.

-The student text and the teacher guide are the most critical components, but you save money by purchasing either the curriculum pack with the textbook, teacher guide, and solutions manual or the curriculum pack that includes the set of DVDs.
+The student text and the teacher guide are the most critical components, but if you want the solutions manual or the DVDs, you will save purchasing either the curriculum pack with the textbook, teacher guide, and solutions manual or the curriculum pack that also includes the set of DVDs.

-Jacob's Elementary Algebra remains one of the easiest courses for students to use and understand, while it provides solid coverage of first-year algebra.
+Jacob's Elementary Algebra provides solid coverage of first-year algebra and remains one of the easiest courses for students to use and understand.